De-escalation

+Psychology

 Verbal de-escalation in psychiatric settings

-In psychiatric settings, de-escalation is aimed at calmly communicating with an agitated client in order to understand, manage and resolve their concerns.
-Ultimately, these actions should help reduce the client's agitation and potential for future aggression or violence.
-An inadequate intervention, or one occurring too late, may leave staff needing to use coercive measures to manage an aggressive or violent client.
+In psychiatric settings, de-escalation is aimed at calmly communicating with an agitated client in order to understand, manage, and resolve their concerns.
+Ultimately, these actions are intended to reduce the client's agitation and potential for present or future aggression or violence.
+An insufficient or overdue intervention may leave staff needing to use coercive measures to manage an aggressive or violent client.
 Coercive measures, such as chemical or mechanical restraints, or seclusion, are damaging to the therapeutic relationship and harmful to clients and staff.

-A review of the literature conducted by Mavandadi, Bieling and Madsen (2016) identified 19 articles that defined or provided a model of de-escalation.

-Articles converge on a number of themes (i.e. de-escalation should involve safely, calmly and empathetically supporting the client with their concerns).
-Hankin et al.’s (2011) review of four de-escalation studies reflected the somewhat unclear state of de-escalation research.
-Their review settled on eight goals, seven elements, 15 general techniques and 15 other techniques divided into three subheadings.
-In addition, an attempt to synthesize the various models and definitions was conducted by Price & Baker (2012).
-Thematic analysis of 11 eligible studies converged on seven themes: three related to staff skills (e.g. empathetic concern, calm appearance and gentle tone of voice) and four related to the process of intervening (e.g. establish rapport, maintain safety, problem solve and set limits).
+As of 2016, there are 19 articles in literature that define or provide a model of de-escalation.
+Articles converge on a number of themes (i.e. de-escalation should involve safely, calmly, and empathetically supporting the client with their concerns).

+Hankin et al.'s (2011) review of four de-escalation studies reflects the somewhat unclear state of de-escalation research.
+Their review settles on eight goals, seven elements, 15 general techniques, and 15 other techniques divided into three subheadings.

+Price & Baker (2012) identify seven themes across relevant papers: three related to staff skills (e.g. empathetic concern, calm appearance and gentle tone of voice) and four related to the process of intervention (e.g. establishing rapport, maintaining safety, problem solving and setting limits).

 The available literature provides clinical descriptions of effective de-escalation based on qualitative data and professional observations.
 However, these thematic analyses need to be supported by more objective data; one hallmark of such objectivity would be an empirical scale or quantitative measure of de-escalation.